 PIRATES OF THE CARIBBEAN: ON STRANGER TIDES

 The Pirates of the Caribbean series seemed at a natural end there up until the announcement in 2009 that Disney and Jerry Bruckheimer would be revisiting the franchise again with a fourth instalment.
 That arrived with Pirates of the Caribbean: On Stranger Tides here, which features Johnny Depp back as Jack Sparrow, as well as Geoffrey Rush returning as the black-hearted Captain Barbossa and Kevin McNally in a supporting role as one of the crew.
 Back also is producer Jerry Bruckheimer, along with Ted Elliott and Terry Rossio, the screenwriting duo who penned the scripts for all the other Pirates of the Caribbean films.
 Surprisingly absent are the two secondary leads from the other three films, Keira Knightley and Orlando Bloom, as well as the supporting cast of the Black Pearl.
-Gone also is director Gore Verbinski who handled the other three films and has been replaced here by Rob Marshall, a former Broadway choreographer who made his debut as a film director with the hit musical Chicago (2002) and has also directed the likes of Memoirs of a Geisha (2005), Nine (2009) and Into the Woods (2014) and the upcoming Mary Poppins Returns (2018).
+Gone also is director Gore Verbinski who handled the other three films and has been replaced here by Rob Marshall, a former Broadway choreographer who made his debut as a film director with the hit musical Chicago (2002) and has also directed the likes of Memoirs of a Geisha (2005), Nine (2009), Into the Woods (2014) and the upcoming Mary Poppins Returns (2018).